juandanieto/juandanieto/README.md

 ## 🗂️ Featured Presentations

-> Collaborative projects where I served both as author of the presentations and as a developer — from research to implementation.
+> Collaborative projects where I served both as author of the presentations and as a developer.

 <div align="center">